 So, with the term “compression shorts” meaning a few different things, which ones are right for you?

-In order to help make sense of this market, we will describe for you the four types of compression shorts, and go out on a limb and name what we feel is the best product for each of the four categories.
+In order to help make sense of this market, we are going to describe for you the four types of compression shorts, and go out on a limb and name what we feel is the best product for each of the four categories.
 Your feedback is welcome – if you think we should look at other makes and models that you have personally tried and like, we would love to hear from you.

 The high-end athletic compression shorts have all of the features of a good set of compression tights, only they are not as long and do not support the calf area.
 They are often made by the same makers as our favorite compression socks, tights, and shirts.
 When you look at the compression applied to the quads and hamstrings, these are shorts designed for avid athletes who need the shorts for their workouts or recovery.
 They are not cheap, often going for $80 or more, but they offer the benefits of compression wear that you will not find in the lesser shorts.
 These shorts feature high compression to assist in power and recovery, perfect seams, and an attractive look that can be worn as an outer-garment.
 In addition to the build and look, a high-end compression shorts will have the best stitching which is virtually unnoticeable, and leg grips that strike the perfect balance between firmness and comfort.
 On the mmhg scale, which is the standard way of measuring any compression garment, these will be at the top of the range.
 Studies suggest that such compression will lower blood lactate levels which reduces recover time.
 When you see NFL players or olympians warming up in compression shorts, they are using this type of garment.
 These are also common in basketball circles as basketball compression shorts have become much more common.